exonum/exonum-time/README.md

 }
 ```

-To use your time provider, you need to implement it and create your own `ServiceFactory`
+To use your own time provider, you need to implement it and create your own `ServiceFactory`
 in the main project file:

 ```rust